anoma/anoma/docs/src/user-guide/ledger/governance.md

 ### Create a proposal

-Assuming you have an account with at least 500 NAM token (in this example we are going to use `my-new-acc`), lets get the corresponding address
+Assuming you have an account with at least 500 XAN token (in this example we are going to use `my-new-acc`), lets get the corresponding address

 ```shell
 anoma wallet address find `my-new-acc`